 What keeps me busy outside of work, that makes me better at my work?

-Girl Scouting.
-I have been a leader in Girl Scouts for 8 years, helping my daughter and her many Scouting friends to grow in their appreciation of our world, our country, our community, our environment, each other and themselves.
-I now also serve as a Service Unit Manager for all of the Girl Scout leaders whose troops are based in South Tulsa.
+Volunteering.
+From Girl Scouts to Tulsa's Sister Cities around the world, to PMI Tulsa, I enjoy giving back to my community.
+I was a leader in Girl Scouts for 8 years, helping my daughter and her many Scouting friends to grow in their appreciation of our world, our country, our community, our environment, each other and themselves.
 With a son and husband in Boy Scouts, we are the quintessential Scouting Family… although admittedly I would still prefer to sleep in a cabin (devoid of spiders, wasps and anything with pincers) over a tent!

 The scariest thing I have ever done: